woocommerce/woocommerce-paypal-payments/readme.txt

 * Fix - DCC orders randomly failing #503
 * Fix - Multi-currency broke #481
 * Fix - Address information from PayPal shortcut flow not loaded #451
+* Fix - WooCommerce as mu-plugin is not detected as active #461
 * Enhancement - Improve onboarding flow, allow no card processing #443
 * Enhancement - Add Germany to supported ACDC countries #459
 * Enhancement - Add filters to allow ACDC for countries #437